Who is the LEAP team?

 Alan has a BA in English, a CERTESL (U. of Saskatchewan), and has been teaching English as a Second Language to adults since 1986.
 He has taught in Japan and Canada.

-Emilie has a Master's of Education (TESL) from UBC and a CELTA certificate.
+Emilie has a Master's of Education (TESL) and a BA from UBC, as well as a CELTA certificate.
 She has been teaching ESL since 2001.

 "Teaching in the LEAP Program has allowed me to meet a unique group of motivated, dedicated, and goal-oriented students who challenge and inspire me to do better, as well as to work with a staff of professionals who are not only role models, but also friends.
 LEAP is a wonderful place to teach, and an even better place to reach your study goals.
 I continue to learn more about teaching every day from my colleagues, students, and through professional development."